Key takeaways:

 5. DoorKing

 The DoorKing 2108 eVolve Video Entry System is a cloud-based solution designed for properties with 10 or fewer tenants.
 This system combines video capabilities with mobile access control features to enhance security and resident convenience.
-It does this by using the eVolve Cloud, enabling mobile access from a desktop, tablet, or smartphone.
+It uses the eVolve Cloud, enabling mobile access from a desktop, tablet, or smartphone.

 DoorKing’s video entry system includes the following features: